 This exhibition serves as a spatially engaged play on language; the stage contemplates black as it is used in a great expanse of meaning.
-Through the seasons, black cultures have been the root of U.S popular culture.
+Through the seasons, black cultures have been the root of US popular culture.
 Black is exhaust, reduction, concentration, energy, opacity, depth, emptiness, absence, and grievance, as my words cannot hold.
-The fallen man is depicted, the concentration of carbon is captured, the projection of stillness plastered."

-A virtual artist talk will be presented on Thursday, January 4, 6-7pm.
+The fallen man is depicted, the concentration of carbon is captured, the projection of stillness plastered. -Kyrae Dawaun A virtual artist talk will be held on Thursday, January 4, 6-7pm.
 Link to register here.
-An artist guided walkthrough will take place in the gallery on January 27th.
+An artist-led exhibition walkthrough will be held on Saturday, January 27.
 In addition, the exhibition will be activated by a series of curated libation tastings and live music performances.
-Visit Hamiltonian Artists' website and follow @hamiltonian artists on Instagram for more information, details to be announced.

-ABOUT THE ARTIST:

-Kyrae Dawaun, born in Queens, NY, transplanted onto Baltimore, MD, then Washington, DC.
+Visit Hamiltonian Artists' website and follow @hamiltonian artists on Instagram for more information.
+ABOUT THE ARTIST Kyrae Dawaun, born in Queens, NY, transplanted onto Baltimore, MD, then Washington, DC.
 He received his Bachelor of Fine Arts at the Corcoran College of Art + Design in 2013, later a Master of Fine Art at Virginia Commonwealth University in 2020.
 He manages his studio practice between Baltimore and D.C.
 Dawaun has been invited to work, reside, and exhibit in Los Angeles, Italy, Toronto, and Berlin.
 In 2016, Pyramid Atlantic hosted him as a Denbo Fellow, awarded an Arts and Humanities Fellowship with DC Commission on Arts and Humanities (2017).
-Recent exhibitions include,
+Recent exhibitions include, New Waves at Virginia Museum of Contemporary Art in Hampton

-New Waves at Virginia Museum of Contemporary Art in Hampton Roads (2020), In-Practice at Sculpture Center in Long Island City (2021,) Cursing the Very God at MOCA Arlington (2022), "Doing the Work" at the Kreeger Museum (2023), and "A Red Fare" part of the Sondheim Prize Finalist Exhibition (2023).
+Roads (2020), In-Practice at Sculpture Center in Long Island City (2021,) Cursing the Very God at MOCA Arlington (2022),"Doing the Work" at the Kreeger Museum (2023), and "A Red Fare" part of the Sondheim Prize Finalist Exhibition (2023).
 Kyrae Dawaun is a 2021-2023 Hamiltonian Artists Fellow.

-ABOUT HAMILTONIAN ARTISTS:

-Hamiltonian Artists' mission is to build a dynamic community of innovative artists and effective visual art leaders by providing professional development opportunities to early-career artists and by advancing their entrepreneurial success.
+ABOUT HAMILTONIAN ARTISTS Hamiltonian Artists' mission is to build a dynamic community of innovative artists and effective visual art leaders by providing professional development opportunities to early-career artists and by advancing their entrepreneurial success.
 In 2007, Paul So, an avid painter and a physics professor at George Mason University, founded Hamiltonian Artists and Hamiltonian Gallery with the vision of creating an innovative career incubator program for emerging visual artists.
 In 2019, the Board of Directors of Hamiltonian Artists chose to merge the two organizations into a single 501c3 nonprofit to better serve the mission.
 Today, Hamiltonian Artists is a dynamic catalyst for DC's creative economy and a vibrant center for contemporary art in Washington, DC.
 Through its unique investment into the next generation of cutting-edge artists, Hamiltonian helps artists to develop important business skills, professional experiences, and visibility to support and sustain their art career.
 Through a two-year artist fellowship, artist talks, public events and its membership program, the organization contributes to the vitality of DC's burgeoning arts scene by deepening the appreciation for contemporary art and culture throughout Washington, DC, and beyond.

-HOW TO VISIT:
+VISIT

-The exhibition is on view at Hamiltonian Artists, 1353 U Street NW, Washington, DC 20009.
-Gallery open Thursday through Saturday 11am-6pm.
-The gallery will be closed December 28th through December 30th.
-Masks are strongly suggested.
-For more information visit hamiltonianartists.org.
+Location: Hamiltonian Artists, 1353 U Street NW, Washington, DC 20009

+Hours: Thursday-Saturday, 11am-6pm

+For more information visit ha-dc.org.